Zhaopudark/PSComputerManagementZp/README.md

 # Introduction

-This customized PowerShell Module, `PSComputerManagementZp`, derives from my scenarios, which can help users configure their Windows PCs easily to realize many useful operations, such as:
+This customized PowerShell Module, `PSComputerManagementZp`, derives from my scenarios, which can help users configure their Windows PCs easily to realize many useful operations.
+The main features that have supported(opted) or todo(non-opted) are as:

-- Set system-level proxy
+- [x] Set system-level proxy.
-- Set shell (process) level proxy
+- [x] Set shell (process) level proxy.
-- Set/unset environment variables.
+- [x] Set/unset environment variables.
-- Format path for both Windows and WSL2
+- [x] Format path for both Windows and WSL2.
-- Set DDNS (#TODO)
+- [x] Deal with authorization problems on Windows file system.
-- Deal with authorization problems on NTFS/ReFS
+- [ ] Set DDNS
-- ...
+- [ ] Configure backup settings with backup tools, such as [FreeFileSync](https://freefilesync.org/download.php).

 # Installation